-Net cash used in investing activities for the three months ended March 31, 2021 of \$13.5 million was due to the \$13.5 million payment pursuant to Viracta Royalty Purchase Agreement executed in March 2021.
+Net cash used in investing activities for the six months ended June 30, 2021 of \$13.5 million was due to the \$13.5 million payment pursuant to the Viracta Royalty Purchase Agreement executed in March 2021.
+No cash was provided by or used in investing activities for the six months ended June 30, 2020.

-Cash Used in Financing Activities
+Cash Provided by (Used in) Financing Activities